ankitjangid02/FOREVER-Ecomm/README.md

 ---

-# Login Page for Frontend
+# Login Page for Frontend and Admin
 - Login Page
 - Sign up Page
 - Sign in with Google Account